Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching: Related Works

-\textbf{Subgraph matching against outliers.} Matching against outliers has been a long standing task especially for vision, and seminal works date back to RANSAC~\cite{fischler1981random}.
-There are many efforts~\cite{torresani2012dual,yang2015outlier,yi2018learning,zhang2019learning,liu2020partial} (just name a few) in exploring the specific problem structure and clues in terms of spatial and geometry coherence, e.g. motion, homography, pose etc. to achieve robust point or graph matching in the presence of outliers.
-While this paper is focused on the general setting of graph matching without using additional assumptions or parametric transform models, the relevant works are relatively less crowded.

-One simple and popular technique for handling outliers refers to adding the dummy nodes, especially when it is assumed the outliers are only present in one graph.
-There are also some general and more complex methods in literature for GM.
-The strategy based on domain adaptation is utilized in \cite{wang2019functional}, which removes the outliers as a part of the data normalization module.
-A heuristic and effective max-pooling strategy is developed in \cite{ChoCVPR14Maxpooling} for dismissing excessive outliers.
-Interestingly, the recent work \cite{wang2020zero} proposes a principled way to suppress the matching of outliers by assigning zero-valued vectors to the potential outliers.
-In fact, GM with outliers is similar to the maximal common subgraph problem~\cite{YangXuTNNLS17}, in the sense that keypoints to be matched can be regarded as a subgraph of the input graph.
+\textbf{Matching against outliers.} Matching against outliers has been a long standing task especially for vision, and seminal works date back to RANSAC~\citep{fischler1981random}.
+There are efforts~\citep{torresani2012dual,yang2015outlier,yi2018learning,zhang2019learning,liu2020partial} in exploring the specific problem structure and clues in terms of spatial and geometry coherence to achieve robust matching.
+While we focus on the general setting of GM without using additional assumptions or parametric transform models, the relevant pair-wise graph matching works are relatively less crowded. \citet{wang2019functional} utilizes the strategy based on domain adaptation, which removes the outliers by data normalization module.
+A heuristic max-pooling strategy is developed in \citet{ChoCVPR14Maxpooling} for dismissing excessive outliers. \citet{wang2020zero} proposes to suppress the matching of outliers by assigning zero-valued vectors to the potential outliers.
+However, all the above methods are learning-free and the trending learning-based solvers to our best knowledge, have not addressed the outlier problems explicitly except for adding dummy nodes~\citep{Wang2019NeuralGM}.

-It is worth noting that however all the above methods are learning-free and the trending learning-based solvers to our best knowledge, have not addressed the outlier problems explicitly except for adding dummy nodes~\cite{Wang2019NeuralGM}, which is the gap to fill by this paper.
-In contrast, we propose a tailored mechanism for regularizing the affinity matrix (i.e. the weighted matrix of the association graph), such that the elements corresponding to outliers are more prone to be negative.
-As a result, the widely used affinity score maximization protocol naturally becomes refrained to matching the outliers, which otherwise are always over-matched given a non-negative affinity matrix.